-- (a) the financial report of Assetinsure Holdings Pty Limited is in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Group's financial position as at 31 December 2013 and of their performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001. - (b) the financial report of the Group also complies with International Financial Reporting Standards as disclosed in Note 1.
+- (a) the financial report of Assetinsure Holdings Pty Limited is in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Company's and the Group's financial position as at 31 December 2014 and of their performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001. - (b) the financial report of the Group also complies with International Financial Reporting Standards as disclosed in Note 1.